phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-08-github-gitdown.md

 Perhaps a Github-powered tool as world changing as [Bostock’s bl.ocks.org](http://bost.ocks.org/mike/block/) could be the next big thing to come out of the Mozilla Festival?

-In the meantime, if you think Github is awesome, contribute something to the [Awesome Github list](https://github.com/phillipadsmith/awesome-github) It's easy, just have a look at the [contribution guidelines](https://github.com/phillipadsmith/awesome-github/blob/master/CONTRIBUTING.md) and let me know if you have any questions here in the comments, or over there on [Twitter](http://twitter.com/phillipadsmith).
+In the meantime, I'm sure you have lots of ideas about why Github is pretty darn amazing today.
+Why wait until December?
+If you think Github is awesome, contribute something to the [Awesome Github list](https://github.com/phillipadsmith/awesome-github) It's easy, just have a look at the [contribution guidelines](https://github.com/phillipadsmith/awesome-github/blob/master/CONTRIBUTING.md) and let me know if you have any questions here in the comments, or over there on [Twitter](http://twitter.com/phillipadsmith).